VentuzTechnology/Ventuz.Extension.prerelease/README.md

 Vx Assemblies will later use NuGet technology to install, manage, update and uninstall installed extensions.
 Version and dependency management will also be handled by NuGet.
 See [Roadmap](#roadmap)

-In the current version, a Vx code must be present in a specific location to be recognized by Ventuz.
+In the current version, a Vx code must be present in a specific location to be detected by Ventuz.
 Currently this is the path:

 ```
 C:\Users\<username>\Documents\Ventuz6\Vx